react-html-form/react-html-form/README.md

 > The simplest form component for React

+**Notice:** This project is in beta.
+I'm seeking beta testers and co-authors/maintainers.

+###### Immediate roadmap: feedback/bug reports from the community, documentation, unit tests.

 ## Overview

 "HTML form elements work a little bit differently from other DOM elements in React, because form elements naturally keep some internal state."[1]
 What this means, unfortunately, is that managing form state in React is not an easy feat.